 Over the course of the week, there is nothing stopping you from performing Tawaaf at any time, even if you’re not in Ihram (spiritually cleansed state while adorning two pieces of in stitched cloth for males).
 We recommend the same times if you would like to be on the ground floor and close to the Kaaba, however, remember you will be in the sun during the day which can be tiring.

 Some often find just after Fajr to be quite a useful time too as the ‘all-nighters’ depart.
 One thing’s for sure though.
 The closer you get to Hajj the harder it is to find any Tawaf space at any time of the day as many of the Hajees have now made their way from Madinah to Makkah to join you.

 If you do find congestion around the Kaaba on the ground floor we recommend the following:

 If it’s busy on the ground floor make your way to the first or second floor and perform your Tawaaf there (in the shade) There is also a top Floor (much less congested but in the Sun).

 The Circumference and subsequent distance covered during you Tawaf will be greater on these floors, but the congestion will be far less, and therefore less frustrating an experience.

-Think of it like going round the M25 vs. the North circular.
+Think of it like going around the M25 vs. the North Circular.
 Can be 2-3 times the distance but you’re going 70mph v 10-15mph in some places on the A406!

 Don’t forget your Tawaf starts at the corner of the black stone (as indicated by the Green lights).
 We’ve been reliably informed that a Tawaf is not complete until you have done seven rounds so make sure you’ve had good rest beforehand because it’s a seriously long walk.
 As an example on Friday (when we carried out our first Umrah) we covered just over 10 miles of walking in that single day (which included our walk from the hotel which is only 15 minutes away!!!)